Rihanna And Chris Brown Together Again? Her Friends Beg Her To Drop Him

 “They swore to keep things platonic.
 YEAH RIGHT,” a source revealed.
 “It’s already escalated to sexting.
 They’re addicted to each other.
 The smallest thing can put them right to where they started.”

-The source believes that it won’t be long before Rihanna and Brown are hooking up “in hotel rooms,” their favorite place to rendezvous.
+The source believes that it won’t be long before Rihanna and Brown are hooking up “in hotel rooms;” their favorite place to rendezvous.
 Rihanna and Brown haven’t commented on their possible reunion, but this wouldn’t be the first time they got back together.

 A few years back, Rihanna and Brown reunited after he physically assaulted her.
 Fortunately, it sounds like Rihanna’s friends are ready to intervene this time around and don’t want her falling into another abusive relationship with the singer.